sticklight-io/declarai/docs/docs/tutorial/first_steps.md

 > "Spread love, kindness, and unity."
 ```
-In **Declarai**, The docstring represents the task's description which is used to generate the prompt.
+In **Declarai**, The docstring represents the task's description and is used to generate the prompt.

    - `description` - the context of the task
    - `:param` - The function's parameters and their description